Golf is an excellent challenge, physically as well as mentally, and it's also a great social activity.

 Practice good golf etiquette.
 Wait for your turn to play, allow other golfers to get out of range before hitting, and keep quiet while others are playing.

 Don't move ahead into other groups.
-If the group ahead of you is playing slowly, it can be very frustrating having to wait.
-Don't give in to the temptation to hit into their group, though.
+If a group ahead of you is playing slowly, it can be frustrating having to wait.
+Don't give in to the temptation to hit into their group.
 It could result in a very serious injury.
-Instead take a deep breath and a few more practice swings.
+Instead take a deep breath and a few more practice swings, or politely ask to "play through."
 If you see a course marshall, ask him if he can say something to the slow golfers to help speed up play.

 Use the right equipment.
 Swinging a golf club can often cause you to get blisters on your hands, and on hot days sweaty palms can make clubs hard to grip.
 If either of these is the case, use a golf glove or two.
 Typically, right-handed golfers will want a glove for their left hand, and vice versa.